Back to Library

 An American bulldog laying on the ground with droopy eyes

-• Typically settles in the nerve cluster near your face.
-It can settle at the base of your spine causing outbreaks on/around genitalia
+• Typically settles in the nerve cluster near your temple.
+It can also settle at the base of your spine causing outbreaks on/around genitalia

-• Can cause genital outbreaks if initial exposure was genital — tends to be quieter over time
+• Can cause genital outbreaks if the initial exposure was genital.
+It tends to be quieter over time with fewer outbreaks after the first 6-12 months.

-• Less frequent asymptomatic shedding in the genital area [CDC]
+• Less frequent silent shedding in the genital area [CDC]

 HSV-2: Hyperactive Terrier